dar-ser/Cubic-Ikeda/README.md

 # DDE Computer-Assisted Proof Project (CAPD)

-This project implements computer-assisted proofs of periodic orbits for delay differential equations using CAPD and Eigen.
+This project implements computer-assisted proofs of periodic orbits for the Cubic Ikeda (a delay differential equation) using CAPD.

 ## Structure